Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

      git checkout my-branch
      # rebase your commits on the correct branch
      git rebase --onto release/1.2-dev ccc111
-     # if there are no collision you shall see just success
+     # if there is no collision you shall see just success
-     #  eventually you would need to resolve collision and in such case follow instruction in terminal
+     #  eventually you would need to resolve collision and in such case follow the instruction in terminal
      # when all done, push back to the open PR
      git push -f
      ```